Project-Books/book-project/README.md

 *Features:*
 - Add books that you have read to a 'to read', 'currently reading', 'read' or 'did not finish' shelf
 - View books in your different shelves and make changes
+- A rating scale from 0-10 that that goes up in steps of 0.5

 *Coming soon:*
 - Track your progress towards a reading goal: the number of books or pages you want to have read by the end of the year